baasankhuu-p/baasankhuu-p/README.md

-- 👋 Hi, I’m @baasankhuu.p
+- 👋 Hello, I'm @baasankhuu.p
-- 👀 I’m interested in ...
+- 👀 I am interested in becoming a mern stack
-- 🌱 I’m currently learning ...
+- 🌱 I am currently studying at the National University of Applied Sciences
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I want to work in a software company
-- 📫 How to reach me ...
-- Baasankhuu P
 - 🧑‍🎓National University of Applied Sciences.

 <h2 align="center">Soft Skills⚡⚡</h2>